USDA-ERS/MTED-HARr/README.md

 # MTED-HARr
 A package to read and write GEMPACK-style header-array files into R.

-This package does not use any GEMPACK routines; instead, it works with the binary HAR files directly using native R functions
+This package does not use any GEMPACK routines; instead, it works with the binary HAR files directly using basic R functions

 # To install you can try the following:
 ```R